wethod/learning-center-source/content/planning/index.md

 * The **filter people button** let you filter the teammates you want to see in the planning;

 * The **switch weeks button** let you travel in time, you can see future and past weeks.

+All your teammates are listed on the left, to allocate a person you just need to click on the intersection between the day and the person name.

+{{< img-center src="/uploads/2017/08/28/planning-allocate.gif">}}